End User Case Study: Zymergen

 Technology Strategy and Challenge

-Zymergen’s infrastructure had always been AWS cloud centric with workloads largely in EC2, then later in EC2, Lambda functions and Amazon Load Balancer, to name a few.
+Zymergen’s infrastructure had always been AWS cloud centric with workloads largely in Amazon EC2, AWS Lambda functions and Amazon Load Balancer, to name a few.
 While fully in the cloud, the application architecture was largely monolithic and this resulted in creating overloaded applications as the special purpose business logic was “kitchen sinked” into monolithic code bases.

 While most of the applications were highly specialized for specific scientific discovery, there was a lot of opportunity on reusability of common components and sharing of common services so the team started to look towards microservices architecture, Kubernetes, and the new ecosystem of tools (like API Gateways) and processes required to successfully automate the environment.
 The ability to automate as much of the workflow as possible is critical in providing scale for the infrastructure engineering team as they are a central team of 10 people and embedding such expertise into each and every development team is not possible.
 Additionally, they wanted to build a system that would create a separation of concerns so that the many developers at Zymergen can focus on their specific application and data — and not on the inner workings of AWS, Kubernetes, load balancing, routing, and more.
 The more programmable the better.

-We hope you enjoyed this post highlighting the Zymergen team’s work with Kubernetes, Cloud and Gloo.
+We hope you enjoyed this post highlighting the Zymergen team’s work with Kubernetes, Cloud and Gloo Edge.
 To learn more, check out these links:

 - About Zymergen

 - Request a personalized demo